 Tom of Finland is one of the most influential and celebrated figures in twentieth century LGBTQ culture.
-This year, his story finally hits the big screen, first screening at this month’s Tribeca Film Festival and in wide release this fall.
+This year, his story finally hits the big screen.

 Touko Laaksonen, the man who would be Tom of Finland, was a decorated officer during World War II but in post-war Helsinki full of homophobic persecution, he found refuge in his liberating art: homoerotic drawings of muscular men, free of inhibitions.
 His life changed when an American publisher invited him to the West Coast, eventually becoming the emblem of a generation of men.

 On the eve of the film’s Tribeca debut, I sat down with filmmaker Dome Karukoski, and actors Pekka Strang (Tom), Jessica Grabowsky (Kaija, Tom’s sister) and Seumas Sargent (Doug) to talk about bringing Tom’s legacy to the big screen and why the film’s universal message is love.

 You all have been a part of making something that will mean so much to so many.
 Tom is an icon for many men and he challenged people’s perceptions of what it meant to be gay.
 How did making this film challenge you as artists?

 Pekka: I think what’s challenging about playing Tom is that he’s a real life character and he’s an iconic character.
 You can feel the pressure in that, but when you start shooting, you just have to forget about it.
 I decided to enjoy every day of shooting as if it was my last.
 I have a rule in acting: I always act with people who are better actors than me.
 So it was great fun.
 The physical challenge was aging; doing the role of a man who ages from a twenty-something to a sixty-something.
 I’ve been a twenty-something but I’ve never been sixty-something so that was the most challenging part.